-- a) That are expected to be a significant portion of the total contractual benefits; - b) The timing or amount of which are contractually at the discretion of the issuer: and - c) That are contractually based on - i.
+- a) That are expected to be a significant portion of the total contractual benefits; - b) The timing or amount of which are contractually at the discretion of the issuer; and - c) That are contractually based on - i.
 The returns on a specified pool of contracts or a specified type of contract; - ii.
 Realised and/or unrealised investment returns on a specified pool of assets held by the issuer; or - iii.
 The profit or loss of the entity or fund that issues the contract

-Liability for incurred claims (R) - An entity's obligation to (a) investigate and pay valid claims for insured events that have already occurred, including events that have occurred but for which claims have not been reported, and other incurred insurance expenses; (b) and pay amounts that are not included in (a) and that relate to the provision of insurance contract services and that are not in the liability for remaining coverage.
+Liability for incurred claims - An entity's obligation to (a) investigate and pay valid claims for insured events that have already occurred, including events that have occurred but for which claims have not been reported, and other incurred insurance expenses; (b) and pay amounts that are not included in (a) and that relate to (i) insurance contract services that have already been provided; or (ii) any investment component or other amounts that are not related to the provision of insurance contract services and that are not in the liability for remaining coverage.

-Liability for remaining coverage (R) - An entity's obligation to (a) investigate and pay valid claims under existing insurance contracts for insured events that have not yet occurred (ie the obligation that relates to the unexpired portion of the insurance coverage); and (b) pay amounts under existing insurance contracts that are not included in (a) that relate to (i) insurance contract services not yet provided (ie the obligations that relate to future provision of insurance contract services and that have not been transferred to the liability for incurred claims.
+Liability for remaining coverage - An entity's obligation to (a) investigate and pay valid claims under existing insurance contracts for insured events that have not yet occurred (ie the obligation that relates to the unexpired portion of the insurance coverage); and (b) pay amounts under existing insurance contracts that are not included in (a) that relate to (i) insurance contract services not yet provided (ie the obligations that relate to future provision of insurance contract services); or (ii) any investment components or other amounts that are not related to the provision of insurance contract services and that have not been transferred to the liability for incurred claims.